BrianLusina/brianlusina.github.io/_posts/articles/2016-9-25-building-blocks-android.md

 author: brian_lusina
 share: true
 image:
- feature:
+ feature: android-core-building-blocks.png
- teaser:
+ teaser: android-core-building-blocks.png
- thumb:
+ thumb: android-core-building-blocks.png
- creditlink:
- credit:
 ---

 Android component is simply a piece of code that has a well defined life cycle. e.g. Activity, Reciever, Service.
 The core building blocks or fundamental components of Android are: